 The stunning Pedernales River valley between Cypress Mill and Johnson City is one of the most idyllic areas in our Texas Hill Country.
 River Valley Ranch, by all measures, represents the best this area has to offer.
 With its 1.3 miles of unspoiled river frontage, including a 20 acre natural lake with cascading runs on each end of it, rolling terrain, native grasses, majestic trees, diverse habitat, wildlife and unobstructed views that go on forever, this ranch is ready for its next steward.
-Less than one hour from Downtown Austin to an absolute escape from the crowds in one of the most peaceful setting that can be found in the Texas Hill Country.
+Less than 20 miles from the Hill Country Galleria, River Valley Ranch is an absolute escape from the crowds in one of the most peaceful settings that can be found in the Texas Hill Country.

 The owners of the River Valley Ranch chose to donate a Conservation Easement on this fabulous property to protect the unique ecological values along the Pedernales River Valley for future owners and heirs to enjoy the quiet solitude it offers.
 Thousands of acres in on this part of the Pedernales have Conservation Easements which ensure that much of the area will remain in its natural state and be an oasis of nature close to rapidly developing Austin.
 As owner of the property you would be part of one of the largest “conservation neighborhoods” in Texas.